 53. For camera gear we bring one “point-and-shoot” (primarily for landscapes), one SLR with a large lens (we rent a 100 - 400mm Canon), and a small video camera (with a “dead cat” to cover the external microphone, to cut down on any wind noise).
 We also bring a small tripod for selfies and a monopod for walks and on the safari vehicles; and of course all the memory cards, chargers, cords, and country-specific adaptors for the various cameras.

 I would never bring: “American” style t-shirts with logos; short shorts; clothing that is dark blue or black (attracts tsetse flies!); bright colored clothes (i.e. non-safari colors) … our guides have told us that not dressing in the typical safari colors can decrease the experience as it can startle animals (and other guests) and isn’t therefore “respectful” of the type of trip we are on.

-For more great safari packing tips and information, please email to email@example.com or call one of expert safari planners at: 800-995-8689.
-Or, to get your safari started, please request your free Africa map today.
+For more great safari packing tips and information, please email firstname.lastname@example.org or call one of our expert safari planners at: 800-995-8689.